abrav970/ai_agent_/README.md

 # ai_agent_

 ## Project Overview
-The AI AGENT application allows users to upload a CSV file containing company names, input a custom query template with placeholders, and scrape the web using SerpAPI to extract relevant information.
-It then uses the Groq API to extract email addresses from the scraped data and appends the results back to the original CSV file.
+The AI AGENT application allows users to upload a CSV file, input a custom query template with placeholders, and scrape the web using SerpAPI to extract relevant information.
+It then uses the Groq API to extract information from the scraped data and appends the results back to the original CSV file.

 ### Key Features:
-- **Upload CSV**: Upload a CSV file containing company names.
+- **Upload CSV**: Upload a CSV file.
-- **Select Column**: Choose the column with company names to query.
+- **Select Column**: Choose the column to query.
 - **Input Custom Query**: Enter a query template to dynamically generate search queries.
+-  **Input extraction type**:  Asks the user what type of data they want to extract (e.g., email, phone number, address,etc..).
 - **Web Scraping**: Use SerpAPI to scrape search results for each query.
-- **Email Extraction**: Extract emails from the snippets using the Groq API.
-- **Download Updated CSV**: Download the original CSV with extracted emails and source URLs.
+- **Download Updated CSV**: Download the original CSV with extracted information and source URLs.

 ## Setup Instructions